COVID-19 cases climb by 4

 Article content

-Algoma Public Health is reporting four new cases of COVID-19, three from Sault Ste.
-Marie and area, and one from Central and East Algoma.
+Algoma Public Health is reporting four new cases of COVID-19, all from Sault Ste.
+Marie and area.

-Two caught the virus from close contact.
-It’s unknown how the others caught novel coronavirus, APH reported Friday.
+Three caught the virus from close contact.
+It’s unknown how the other person caught novel coronavirus, APH reported Monday evening.

 We apologize, but this video has failed to load.